davidsbatista/davidsbatista.net/_posts/2018-08-15-NLP_Metrics.md

 # __Introduction__

-When making a prediction for a binary or two-class classification problem, there are two types of errors that we could make.
+When making a prediction for a two-class classification problem, the following types of errors can be made by a classifier:

 - __False Positive (FP)__: predict an event when there was no event.
 - __False Negative (FN)__: predict no event when in fact there was an event.